Urana: History

+Religion

+During 1882 a Roman Catholic church was completed, with Father Burmingham celebrating the first service on 7 January 1883.

 The Rev. George Wilson Adam was the first Presbyterian minister of the separate parish of Urana (at that time administered from Victoria).
 Rev. Adam's term extended from 1878 to 1887.
 His successor, Rev. Matthew Bell, was a part of the Presbyterian Church of New South Wales; he was inducted in 1888 and resigned in 1904.
 During Rev. Bell's tenure at Urana three wooden churches were built: one at Urana, and one each at the district preaching centres, Old Goree and Boree Creek.